 - Turn the heat to medium and add the onion, garlic, and coriander.
 Stir fry for 8-10 minutes and season with salt and pepper to taste.
 Turn the heat off and stir in the coconut milk.

 - To serve divide the aubergine into two portions, stacking them on each plate in a lattice-ish formation (or just chuck 'em in a pile).
-Combine the 1 tsp lime juice with 1 tsp agave nectar and splash over the eggplant.
+Combine the 1 teaspoon lime juice with 1 teaspoon agave nectar and splash over the eggplant.
 A pinch or two of flaked salt won't hurt either.
 Sprinkle the lettuce around the dish and top the aubergine stacks with the TVP.
 Scatter mint around and over the whole dish, finally topping the plate with some spring onion and a wedge of lime.